JacobHoss/readme-generator/README.md

-# README GENERATOR
+# HTML Generator for Software Teams

   ## Description:
-  A node based application that is used to generate a professional looking README
+  This project uses ES6 Javascript classes, Node, and Inquirer to generate a professional HTML webpage for a Software-Engineer team.

   ## Table of Contents:
   [Installation](#installation)